 Benjamin Franklin said “Tell me and I forget, teach me and I may remember, involve me and I learn.”

-About serious games as video games.
-While many of these are worthwhile, we find a common focus on the face-to-face nature of play to be most relevant in the context of this event.
+During #play14 we will use or create no digital or video games, because we want to focus on the face to face nature of play and we believe it to be most relevant in the context of this event.

 Who should attend?